Seneca-ICTOER/OSL745/docs/Assignments/assignment1.md

 ?>
 ```

-- Open a web browser (ie Firefox) on your host and enter the following url: http://username-ubuntu/blog/wp-admin/install.php
+- Open a web browser (ie Firefox) on your host and enter the following url: http://ubu2/blog/wp-admin/install.php
 - You should see a Wordpress Welcome/Setup page.
 Follow the prompts on screen and enter the appropriate information.
   - Use the **Database Name**, **Username** and **Password** you configured above in mariadb.
   - Set the title to Your Name's Blog.
-For example for me it would be "OSL745 Professor's Blog"
+For example for me it would be "Jason Carman's Blog"
   - Set the username to your Seneca ID.
   - Set the password to your Seneca ID.
 You may need to check the box to **Confirm use of weak password**
   - Set the email to your Seneca email address.